Sharafkhan Bidlisi: Early life

-He was a member of the Rojkî tribe, whose members governed the Bitlis Emirate at the time and had ruled intermittently as an independent emirate since at least the 9th century.
+Sharafkhan was a member of the ruling house of Rojakî tribal confederation, whose members ruled the Bitlis Emirate at the time. and had ruled intermittently as an independent emirate since at least the 9th century.
 Sharafkhan therefore never took up the common tribal title of "Khan", preferring instead the royal title of emir or mir, "prince."
 He was most commonly known as Mir Sharaf (Prince Sharaf).

 Later his family was taken under protection of the Safavid dynasty.
 He was schooled at Tahmasb's court, and wrote in 1596:

 Bedlîsî spoke of his education entailing instruction in the Quran, readings on the principles of shari'a, piety and purity.
 Due to Shah Tahmasp's religious disposition, Bidlisi was introduced to religious scholars, who warned him against evil people, and instead encouraged friendship with the virtuous.
 And once Bidlisi attained maturity, he was taught the martial arts (sipahigira), archery, polo, racing, swordsmanship, and the precepts of chivalry – humanism and generosity.